jalvarezga/jalvarezga.github.io/_posts/2018-05-19-power-algorithm.markdown

 ### Proof

 We begin by applying the triangle inequality.
-We will use the notation $$\Big\|$$ generically, but keep in mind that in the case of real numbers, it simplifies to the absolute value.
+We will use the notation $$\big\| \big\|$$ generically, but keep in mind that in the case of real numbers, it simplifies to the absolute value.

 $$\begin{equation}